straightVibing/Initial-Report/Initial Report.md

 ## Key Parameters

-- These are a mix of operational and fundamental e.g. temperature is an operational variable but material and architecture aren't
-- Should mention all of these below but might be able to break it up

-Table \ref{tab:parameters} below contains the key parameters for consideration when discussing Microbial Fuel Cells
+The key operational and fundamental parameters that affect MFCs are shown below in Table \ref{tab:parameters}.
+Several of these have been expanded within the Technical Background section of this proposal.

 | Parameter | Fixed or Variable |
 | --------- | ----------------- |